luxfi/netrunner/README.md

 --custom-node-configs" '{"node1":{"log-level":"debug","api-admin-enabled":false},"node2":{...},...}'
 ```

-For example, to set `avalanchego --http-host` flag for all nodes:
+For example, to set `luxd --http-host` flag for all nodes:

 ```bash
 # to expose local RPC server to all traffic